 What this means is that we will immediately resume all day-to-day management and operational responsibilities of the sites, while NameMedia will handle marketing and ad sales.
 NameMedia will remain the overall owner but we will have a minority interest in the value of the sites as a longer-term incentive for our efforts.

 From the perspective of a good writer losing a full time gig this is really sad news.
 But while there are obvious financial difficulties across all industries right now, I’m disappointed with companies (not just climbing-related ones) using the economy to cover for all their business decisions.
 The economy has been deteriorating for a long time.
 This didn’t happen over night.

 The economy is cyclic.
 Yes, it is bad now, but it will improve.
 Unfortunately, it’s never a good idea to rely on a single, major revenue stream.
-Advertising budgets have been drying up for a while now and it would have been better to see a proactive move from NameMedia as opposed to this reactionary one (i.e. possibly cutting a writer back to part-time first).
+Advertising budgets have been drying up for a while now (but with great web page ideas, it is possible to formulate best strategy for marketing) and it would have been better to see a proactive move from NameMedia as opposed to this reactionary one (i.e. possibly cutting a writer back to part-time first).

 At least the previous owners have passion for the business and stepped up the plate to keep it running instead of a complete shut-down.
 Sadly, this is what happened to Your Climbing (well, essentially – the new owners have been trying to sell again).
 I know one of the original founders of that site and while he was an outdoor enthusiast, he wasn’t a climber.
 So it was much more difficult (good or bad I guess) to keep a non-profitable site running.